FedeDP/libmodule/README.md

 Unsurprisingly, module is the core concept of libmodule architecture.
 A module is an Actor that can listen on socket events too.
-Frankly speaking, it is denoted by a M_M() macro plus a bunch of mandatory callbacks, eg:
+Frankly speaking, it is denoted by a M_MOD() macro plus a bunch of mandatory callbacks, eg:
 ```C
 #include <module/mod_easy.h>
 #include <module/ctx.h>